KevinKabaria/TweetGeistFinal/README.md

           Stopword removal code.
           Tweet object creation, sentiment calculation, and serialization code.
           The B+ tree code as well as methods for interacting with it and calculating relevance.

+Execution:
+          Compile all files.
+          Run Main.java
+          Enter your search query at the prompt.
+          Exit with ctrl+c